bcgov/data-publication/pages/dps_bcdc_w_record_mgmt_api.md

 -----------------------

-## ARCHITECTURE

-The base product on which BCDC is dependent is https://github.com/ckan/ckan - it is an open source application that uses extensions in a plug-in architecture to extend and customize it.

-Our main customization is done through a theme extension that we manage https://github.com/bcgov/ckanext-bcgov.

-The application is supported by technical infrastructure and that has a number of integrations with other systems through a combination of database and API level connections.

 ## HOW TO MANAGE RESOURCES USING THE CATALOGUE API

 To use the Catalogue API to manage and create metadata records one must be an editor/publisher.
 Review [How to Become a Provider to the Catalogue](dps_bcdc_w.md#HOW-TO-BECOME-A-PROVIDER-TO-THE-CATALOGUE) for more information.